bwmarrin/go-alone/README.md

 	var data = []byte("It's dangerous to go alone!
 Take this.")

-	// Create a new Signer using our secret
+	// Create a new Signer using our secret s := goalone.New(secret)
-	// We pass over the secret key, and set the Options to nil
-	// Take a look at the documentation to see what Options can be set. s := goalone.New(secret)

 	// Sign and return a token in the form of `data.signature`